- Books for writers

 So tell me – what opportunities have come to you from social media?
 And what tips would you give to help people make the best of it?
 (Oh, and here’s the Independent Authors Alliance post, in case you’re curious about the W&A Incident… )

-ALLI, Alliance of Independent Authors, authors, beginners, blogging, Bloomsbury, business, entertainment, facebook, fiction, Fix and Finish With Confidence, Grub Street arts centre, how to use social media, how to write a book, how to write a novel, inspiration, literature, marketing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, publishing, Roz Morris, self-publishing, social media, Stoke Newington Literary Festival, technology, twitter, W&A, Writers & Artists Yearbook, writing, writing a novel - Nail Your Novel, writing business, writing life
+ALLI, Alliance of Independent Authors, authors, beginners, blogging, Bloomsbury, business, facebook, fiction, Grub Street arts centre, guest post, guest posts, how to use social media, how to write a book, how to write a novel, inspiration, literature, marketing, My Memories of a Future Life, publishing, Roz Morris, self-publishing, social media, Stoke Newington Literary Festival, technology, twitter, W&A, Writers & Artists Yearbook, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart

 As indies get ever more professional, an entire service industry is springing up to offer us services for every occasion.
 At this year’s London Book Fair, the Authors’ Lounge was heaving with suppliers, and no shortage of willing customers.
 While it’s great to have access to these, authors are ripe for rip-off.